What are Telehealth and Telemedicine?

 The terms “telehealth” and “telemedicine” are commonly used interchangeably, and their definitions may vary depending on the location or jurisdiction where defined.
-Generally, “telemedicine” refers to the delivery of healthcare whereby the healthcare provider is able to care for the patient from a remote location through the use of electronic telecommunication.
-The term “telehealth” commonly has a broader connotation that includes both provider-patient encounters as well as the use of electronic telecommunication for other health-related interactions, including provider education, public health, and health administration.”
-For purposes of this article, the terms will be used interchangeably but with a narrower focus in the context of provider-patient care.
+Generally, “telemedicine” refers to the delivery of healthcare whereby the healthcare provider can care for the patient from a remote location through the use of electronic telecommunication.
+The term “telehealth” commonly has a broader connotation that includes both provider-patient encounters as well as the use of electronic telecommunication for other health-related interactions including provider education, public health, and health administration.”
+For purposes of this article, the terms will be used interchangeably, but with a narrower focus in the context of provider-patient care.

 Correspondingly, the growth in telehealth over the years has resulted in increasing government scrutiny.
-In April 2018, the Office of Inspector General (OIG) published audit findings that estimated that the Medicare program could have saved $3.7 million if the practitioners had provided services in accordance with Medicare requirements.
-In addition, there have been a number of large-scale prosecutions by the Department of Justice (DOJ) alleging more than $1 billion in fraudulent activity involving telemedicine companies and fraudulent relationships with physicians.
+Even prior to the pandemic in April 2018, when Medicare reimbursement was far more limited, the HHS Office of Inspector General (OIG) already had an interest in telehealth due to its relatively rapid expansion up to that point.
+At the time, the OIG published its audit findings identifying the failure by providers to meet various Medicare requirements.
+Subsequently, as a result of the substantial expansion of services during the PHE, the OIG has signaled an even greater interest in telehealth by adding thirteen telehealth-related reviews to its annual work plan since the onset of the pandemic.
+In addition, there have been a number of large-scale prosecutions by the Department of Justice (DOJ) alleging over $1 billion in fraudulent activity involving telemedicine companies and fraudulent relationships with physicians.
+Correspondingly, the OIG published a Special Fraud Alert regarding fraudulent contractual arrangements between physicians and telemedicine companies .
 All in all, there is considerable evidence that telehealth-related noncompliance is a growing government enforcement priority.
-Given the continued growth of telehealth happening even before, and especially during, the COVID-19 public health emergency, it is reasonable to expect government enforcement efforts to further intensify.
+Given the continued growth of telehealth happening even before and especially during the COVID-19 public health emergency, it is reasonable to expect government enforcement efforts to further intensify.

 Risk Area Governance